michaeliuedu/csgo-reverse-engineering/README.md

 		return rpmBuffer;
 	}
 ```
 Files are messed up currently.
 For standalone, VAC-BYPASS is a the loader for the cheat.dll generated.
-Signatures and NetVars are not read in realtime.
+Signatures, NetVars, offsets are not read in realtime yet, still finding solutions.
+Currently relys on manual updates from Hazedumper.